 Currently the fee for volunteers is $65 and the fee for all others is $67.
 The electronic application adds an additional convenience fee of $7.95, which includes fingerprinting at an approved vendor location.
 The paper application may require payment of an additional fee for fingerprinting services, dependent on which service the applicant chooses to perform the fingerprinting.
 Fees are subject to change at any time.

 What forms of payment are accepted?

-DPS accepts Cashier’s Checks, Money Orders or a check drawn on a business account.
-All forms of payment should be made payable to the AZ Department of Public Safety.
-State agencies may also elect to submit a State Companion Action Transfer form
+The electronic application process fee may be paid electronically with credit and debit card payments, with personal check, or with money order.
+The paper application process fee may be paid by Cashier’s Check, money order, or a check drawn on a business account.
+All forms of payment with paper applications should be made payable to the AZ Department of Public Safety.
+State agencies and employers may establish an account for direct billing with the DPS vendor for electronic application processing.
+State agencies may also elect to submit a State Companion Action Transfer form for paper application processing.

 How long will it take to get my Fingerprint Clearance Card?